shrinesh16/Not-Palantir/README.md

 alternative for palantir
-implemented most layers that found for free three weeks of work just disappeared just because i didn't use git
+implemented most layers that found for free three weeks of work just disappeared just because i didn't use git antigravity gemini 3.5 high deleted the entire project because i asked to resturcture the directory